So you have Rs 1 crore to deposit in bank fixed deposit in 2023?

 If you are looking to deposit Rs 1 crore in bank fixed deposit (FD) to have a monthly interest income, then you go for the non-cumulative fixed deposit.

-Monthly interest on Rs 1 crore fixed deposit?
+Monthly interest on Rs 1 crore fixed deposit in 2023?

 The answer is: